-Data-mining and analytics company Palantir (NYSE:PLTR) announced better-than-expected results in the Q2 FY2021 quarter, with revenue up 49.1% year on year to $375.6 million.
-Palantir made a GAAP loss of $138.5 million, down on its loss of $110.4 million, in the same quarter last year.
+Data-mining and analytics company Palantir (NYSE:PLTR) reported strong growth in the Q3 FY2021 earnings announcement, with revenue up 35.5% year on year to $392.1 million.
+Guidance for next quarter's revenue was $418 million at the midpoint, 4.01% above the average of analyst estimates.
+Palantir made a GAAP loss of $102.1 million, improving on its loss of $853.3 million, in the same quarter last year.

-Having experience with building fraud-predicting algorithms at his previous company Paypal, Peter Thiel started Palantir after seeing US defence agencies struggle in the aftermath of the 2001 terrorist attacks.
-The company got its first external funding from the CIA and today Palantir (NYSE:PLTR) offers software as a service platform that helps government agencies and large enterprises use data to make better decisions.
+Started by Peter Thiel after seeing US defence agencies struggle in the aftermath of the 2001 terrorist attacks, Palantir (NYSE:PLTR) offers software as a service platform that helps government agencies and large enterprises use data to make better decisions.

 Palantir’s technology provides customers with capabilities to gather and ingest data from almost any source in almost any format and store it in the same type of interconnected architecture that Google uses.
 On top of the data platform then sits a range of data analysis and visualization tools, each with specific use cases from crime investigations, counterterrorism operation planning over to supply chain management and financial compliance.

 Organizations generate a lot of data that is stored in silos, often in incompatible formats, making it costly and slow to extract actionable insights from it.
 This drives demand for data analysis platforms like Palantir.

 Other companies with similar data management capabilities include Snowflake, Alteryx and cloud service providers such as Google, Amazon (NASDAQ:AMZN) and Microsoft (NASDAQ:MSFT).

 As you can see below, Palantir's revenue growth has been impressive over the last year, growing from quarterly revenue of $289.3 million, to $392.1 million.